What would an email marketing blog post be without an opening statistic relating to mobile usage? Mobile email marketing, it’s the big thing!

 5. Test on as many devices as possible

-You could spend hours perfecting your email marketing campaign, but if it fails to display correctly on 50% of your audience’s devices, you’ve wasted your time.
+You could spend hours perfecting your mobile email marketing campaign, but if it fails to display correctly on 50% of your audience’s devices, you’ve wasted your time.

 Grab as many smartphones and tablets as you can and test the email relentlessly.
 Send test emails to friends and family, too, just to widen the device field a little and gain their feedback.